plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 -   Reflectance, which is a matrix with the reflectance in column (expressed in percent from 0 to 100).

-We use a matrix in the column spectra as in the pls package (Mevik & Wehrens, 2007).
+We use a matrix in the column Reflectance, folowing the “pls” package requirement (Mevik & Wehrens, 2007).
 More information is given in the “pls” package documentation and manual (<https://cran.r-project.org/web/packages/pls/vignettes/pls-manual.pdf>)

 Bjørn-Helge Mevik and Ron Wehrens.
 The pls package: Principal component